 Those working in the healthcare industry have demonstrated perseverance during a time of rapid change and uncertainty, and determination against formidable circumstances.
 As you know, HR professionals and Leadership teams in healthcare are being stretched to the limits by having to very quickly develop new protocols and staffing modules, while ensuring an ever-growing patient population is cared for.

-In July, the most recent version of Mercer’s IHN: Healthcare System and Hospital Compensation suite of surveys will be released, containing a comprehensive knowledge base to help you continue to reward healthcare professionals competitively and effectively.
+The most recent version of Mercer’s IHN: Healthcare System and Hospital Compensation suite of surveys is available now, containing a comprehensive knowledge base to help you continue to reward healthcare professionals competitively and effectively.

 The healthcare industry and the HR professionals within it have risen to the occasion in both implementing amazing patient protocols and leading with empathy to protect and reward their employees.
 You have done this.
 Thank you.

 According to Mercer’s Healthcare Coronavirus (COVID-19) Poll, which was administered over the course of seven weeks starting in March, healthcare organizations have responded to COVID-19 in a variety of ways.
 A few to note are listed below.

 If you’d like additional information on how employers are responding, beyond just healthcare, please check out Mercer’s COVID-19 surveys.

 In early May, we asked participants in Mercer’s Healthcare COVID-19 poll just what needed to be done to get people back to work (multiple answers were allowed).
 By far, the top concern was that organizations needed to create protocols for risk reduction for their workforce.

 As restrictions are lifted, what needs to be done for your workfoce to prepare for return to work? (multiple responses allowed)